nareddyt/garmin-connect-activity-exporter/README.md

 - Not download activities of specific types via `EXCLUDED_ACTIVITY_TYPES`.
 - Not download specific activities via `EXCLUDED_ACTIVITY_IDS`.
 - Not download GPX or TCX file types via `EXCLUDED_FILE_TYPES`.
+- Skip downloading very new activities via `MIN_ACTIVITY_AGE` (giving you time to edit/trim the activities in Garmin Connect before they are downloaded).

 ### Automatic Re-downloads